 - Complaints about allegations of serious or sustained misconduct by those in management and control of a charity.
 These are usually matters for the Charity Commission in England and Wales, the Charity Commission for Northern Ireland or the Office of the Scottish Charity Regulator.

 - Complaints that an organisation is claiming to be a charity when it is not, including allegations of fraud or criminal activity.
-Such concerns should be put to the police or ActionFraud.
+These concerns should be put to the police or ActionFraud.

 - Complaints that have already been brought to the attention of, and are being investigated by, the police.